erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 ### 10. Account States and Transitions

 Users can be in following states:
-- pending_approval: After registration or password reset
+- pending_approval: After registration (for non-admin users) or password reset
 - ok: Normal active state
 - locked_by_admin: Manually locked by admin
 - locked_by_security: Automatically locked due to suspicious activity

 Important Notes:
-- Only admins can change user states
+- Only admins/superusers can change user states
-- Locked states prevent all access except password reset
+- Locked states prevent login (but password reset via OTP is still possible)
 - State changes to "locked" automatically revoke all sessions
 - Password reset always sets state to "pending_approval"
+- Requesting permission/group updates does NOT change user status (the request is tracked separately in pending_updates field)

 ### 11. Security Event Responses